 Discover Bank's money market accounts are available with a starting balance of only $2,500.
 Additionally, you can get free ATM withdrawals at Allpoint and MoneyPass ATMs.
 Since some online savings accounts don't offer ATM cards, this accessibility is a nice feature.
 You can also manage your account online or with Discover's mobile app.
 As of this writing, its yield has also consistently exceeded the national averages for money market accounts.
 You can see Discover's current rates in the table below.

 Discover's online savings accounts are funded by linking to an existing bank account.
 Like most online banks, it offers fast and free online money transfers via its website or mobile app.
-At only $500, the minimum opening deposit for an online savings account is even lower than the requirement for the money market account.
+There is no minimum opening deposit for an online savings account, unlike its money market account.

 Additionally, Discover's savings account doesn't have minimum balance or monthly maintenance fees.
-While you can't get an ATM card with this option, the online savings account's rates are, as of this writing, more than five times the national average for savings accounts.
 This makes its online savings option a perfect place to stash short-term savings.

 They also offer certificates of deposit (CDs) for those looking for a little more commitment.
 While any CD requires locking up your money for a certain period of time, Discover offers flexible terms ranging from three months to 10 years, so finding a term that works for you shouldn't be difficult.
 Like the money market account, CDs can be opened with as little as $2,500.

 Regardless which option works best for you, deposits with Discover Bank are FDIC-insured up to the maximum allowed by law (currently $250,000 per depositor, per insured bank), so you know your money is safe, in addition to working hard on your behalf.